 The treatment of the frame is ongoing.
 A new patina or tinted varnish will be applied to the gold surface after we’ve consulted with Simone, as the cleaned gold of the frame is very bright and would distract the eye from the painting.

-The image contains a gold frame on a wooden stand, freshly cleaned.
+The image contains the frame on a wooden stand, freshly cleaned.

 After the frame is finished, it will be carefully reattached to Jacob Blessing before it is displayed temporarily at the Getty Center before it returns to the National Gallery of Ireland.
 Look for the final product in a future post.